11 Common Emotional Changes That May Occur During Puberty

 Some people wrongly think that all teenagers are always in a bad mood and rebellious, or that their emotions are driven by hormones and thus not valid.
 Adults might think that teens do not listen to grown ups, and it is difficult to communicate with them.
 But in truth, every teenager is different, and they need a safe space to talk about their feelings.
 How we interact with teens plays a vital role in shaping their behaviors (8).

-Emotional changes during puberty are not unnatural.
+Emotional changes during puberty are completely normal.
+As a parent, you should stay informed and understand these changes to offer timely support and help your teens navigate this challenging phase smoothly.
 But if you find that they are drastic and they are engaging in harmful behavior, struggling with school, or struggling in relationships both inside and outside the home then you may want to bring in professional help.

 Tell us how you and your teen deal with the emotional changes during puberty!